dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 elevation break points for fish.
-To delay these negative impacts on fish, managers can forego release and hydropower generation through the turbines and instead release water through the low elevation river outlets (elevation 3,370 feet; 0 maf).
-For example, an 18oC release through the river outlets requires 5.9 maf less storage than an 18oC release through hydropower turbines (elevation 3,600 feet on Figure 8 left plot to 3,525 feet on right plot).
+To delay these negative impacts on fish, managers can forego release and hydropower generation through the turbines and instead release water through the low elevation river outlets (elevation 3,370 feet; 0 maf; Figure 9).
+For example, an 18oC release through the river outlets requires 5.9 maf less storage than an 18oC release through hydropower turbines (elevation 3,600 feet on Figure 9 left plot to 3,525 feet on right plot).
 This information is also presented on the *PowellReleaseTemperature* worksheet.

 | ![](media/b39ba7a9554f8f13f605b538c1c85f10.png) | ![](media/f20a2551b5487617dfcf35586456b582.png) |
 |-------------------------------------------------|-------------------------------------------------|